kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 \alpha^{-1} = 2\pi(3+\sqrt{5})\phi^3\left(1 - \frac{\rho^*}{200}\right) = 137.08,
 $$

 where the factor 200 = $2 \times 10^2$ represents dual chirality integrated over two organizational decades.
 The observed value is 137.035999206(11).
-The framework predicts the fine structure constant to 0.03% accuracy from pure geometry using only $\pi$, $\phi$, and their structural relationships.
+The framework predicts the fine structure constant to 0.03% accuracy from pure geometry using only $\pi$, $\phi$, and their structural relationships—no adjustable parameters, no fitting.
+The electromagnetic coupling strength emerges from the same constraint eigenvalue structure that governs [quantum transport optimization](/golden-ratio-and-prime-resonance-in-quantum-transport) and [pentagonal information processing](/pentagonal-constraints-and-quantum-computing).

 Information-dense systems with high $\eta$ should curve spacetime beyond their mass by factor $(1 + \eta M/M_0)$, where $M_0$ is a characteristic mass scale.
 A quantum computer processing information curves spacetime differently than an inert mass of the same energy.
 The correction scales as $\eta M$—negligible for atoms where $\eta \sim 10^{-6}$ but potentially measurable for dense quantum systems approaching $\eta \sim 0.1$ with precision atom interferometry achieving $10^{-9}$ gravitational potential resolution.